monikasingh09/TUI_Cruises/README.md

 ## 📃 Attached Files:
-- TUI_data.zip : This file contains following 2 files
+- task_data.zip : This file contains following 2 files

                   data.csv    - The dataset to be analyzed. schema.pdf  - A document providing further details about the dataset.